beardedboy/Grid/README.md

 A flexible and responsive 12 column grid system build in SCSS, compiled to CSS and designed to be a solid starting point to creating a grid system for your next web project.

-Supported: IE9+, Chrome, Firefox, Safari
+<strong>Supported:</strong> IE9+, Chrome, Firefox, Safari

-To support IE6-8: add https://github.com/scottjehl/Respond to your project ( adds support for media queries).
+<strong>To support IE7-8:</strong> add https://github.com/scottjehl/Respond to your project ( adds support for media queries).

 ##Basic Anatomy